malcprentice/malcprentice.github.io/Arrangement-WriteAnIntroductionParagraph.md

 ##  Full Examples
-> Many people use seasoning every day to make their food taste better.
-One of the most common seasonings used in Japan is salt.
-However, not all of this is made in an ethical way, and its production can cause problems.
-This essay first describes salt production in detail, then looks at some problems it causes and some possible solutions to those problems.

 > Many students in this University own leather products, mostly as bags or shoes.
 The most common animal used to make the leather for these is the cow.
 However, cow leather is often produced in a way that causes suffering for the cows and problems for the environment.
 This essay first describes how cow leather is made, then looks at some problems it causes and some possible solutions to those problems

-> In the world, there are 6.3 billion vehicles ("Cars," n.d.), and they all need fuel to drive.
-Most cars run on fossil fuels, however there are a number of biofuels, of which the most common is made from corn.
-However, not all of this is made in an ethical way, and its production can cause problems.
-This essay first describes how corn-based biofuel is made, then looks at some problems it causes and some possible solutions to those problems

 > As Prime Minister Abe noted recently, the Japanese economy is "improving rapidly".
 This is in part due to increased car exports in the developing world.
 Since the Japanese economy relies heavily on this industry, it is an important topic for the future.
 This essay compares the approach of two car makers to this expanding market - Mitsubishi and Suzuki.

 > Most people in Japan take for granted that if they get sick, they can go to the hospital and get help.
 However, this is not always true in the developing world, where access to medicine and doctors can be difficult.
 This is a problem because if people cannot access medical help, it shortens their life and damages the economy of the country.
 This essay uses the example of one country - Afghanistan - as a case study to examine this problem, then looks at whether the lessons learned there can be applied elsewhere.

+> In the world, there are 6.3 billion vehicles ("Cars," n.d.), and they all need fuel to drive.
+Most cars run on fossil fuels, however there are a number of biofuels, of which the most common is made from corn.
+However, not all of this is made in an ethical way, and its production can cause problems.
+This essay first describes how corn-based biofuel is made, then looks at some problems it causes and some possible solutions to those problems